 Events

-CHILDREN'S MENTAL HEALTH ACCEPTANCE WEEK AND OUR ACCEPTANCE CAMPAIGN
+CHILDREN'S MENTAL HEALTH ACTION WEEK CAMPAIGN

-National Children's Mental Health Acceptance Week (CMHAW) takes place during the first full week in May.
+National Children's Mental Health Action Week (CMHAW) takes place during the first full week in May.
 As we celebrate CMHAW, the National Federation reaches out to you, in our shared vision for our nation’s children, youth and families.
 It is through our combined efforts that growth, renewal and the promotion of positive mental health will impact the well-being of our children.
 Our voices carry volumes in bringing about change.
 Speak out and be heard.
 Let our message ring in the ears of others: Children’s Mental Health Matters!

 • Improve policy and enhance practices for families and their loved ones who have or are at risk of experiencing mental health and/or substance use disorders

-• Acquire skills and strategies that will improve outcomes for families and their loved ones
+• Acquire skills and strategies that will improve outcomes for families

 • Gain knowledge of best practices and latest research in mental health, substance use and related fields as it pertains to families